 So first, a few definitions.
 Please note that there are definitely more finishes than these, but they tend to be fairly self explanatory (ex: glitter, hi-shine, frost, metallic, etc).

 Many finishes also tend to be on a range.
 Here we’re focusing on the three most common categories.

 Satin – Mid range in all ways.
 Some shine but not to the level of gloss.
-Staying power isn’t as good as matte lipsticks overall.
-However, these are amazing for everyday lipsticks, particularly if reapplying won’t mess with your groove.
+Staying power isn’t as good as matte lipsticks most of the time.
+However, these are amazing for everyday lipsticks, particularly if reapplying won’t be a problem.

 Usually, preferences on these depend on your preferred finish and how you want your lipstick to feel.
 You should take staying power into the account as well, though.
 Lipstick finish is a really unique thing that depends on the person, the day, and even the color!
 I have a range of finishes in my lipstick storage, so don’t feel like you have to pick one.
 Try different things and see what formulas you like.

 Choosing a Lipstick Color

 Obviously, colors are entirely a preference thing.
 These are guidelines for if you’re not sure where to start, not rules that you should feel trapped by!
 If you enjoy wearing it, you can wear it.